Tatsukiz/search-tweets-ruby/README.md

 This client is a command-line app that supports the following features:

-+ Can manage an array of filters/rules/queries, making requests for each.
-+ Returns total count for entire request period, aggregating the total counts across multiple requests.
++ Can stop making requests after a specified number.
+If your search query and period match millions of Tweets that would require hundreds of requests, you could have the client stop after four requests by adding the ```-x 4``` argument.

 + Supports flexible ways to specify search period.
-E.g., ```-s 7d``` specifies the past week.
-Other patterns such as ```YYYY-MM-DD HH:mm```, standard Twitter ISO timestamps, and the enterprise ```YYYYMMDDhhmm``` pattern are also supported.
+E.g., ```-s 12h``` specifies the past 12 hours.
+Other timestamp formats/patterns such as ```YYYY-MM-DD HH:mm```, standard Twitter ISO timestamps, and the enterprise ```YYYYMMDDhhmm``` pattern are also supported.

-+ Writes to files or standard out.
++ Writes to a variety of outputs.
+It can write to json text files, echo JSON payloads to standard out, or return a single data structure.
 When writing files, one file is written for every API response.
 File names are based on query syntax, and are serialized.

-(Writing to a datastore... coming soon?)
-+ Can stop making requests after a specified number.
-If your search query and period match millions of Tweets that would require hundreds of requests, you could have the client stop after four requests by adding the ```-x 4``` argument.
++ Can manage an array of filters/rules/queries, making requests for each.

 ----------------